fordham-css/TryPy/Tutorials/README.md

 ## Contents

 ### [hello.cpp](https://github.com/fordham-css/TryPy/blob/master/Tutorials/hello.cpp)
-*Relish in wonder at the temple of Object Oriented Programming syntax from last decade and recall how finicky a muse it was*
+*Stare in wonder at the temple of Object Oriented Programming syntax from last decade and recall how finicky a muse it was*

 ### [hello.py](https://github.com/fordham-css/TryPy/blob/master/Tutorials/hello.cpp)
 *Marvel at the simplicity and elegance of the language spoken by Python*